-- 1. You have a pathogenic variant (i.e. 'positive' or 'mutation'): - Having a pathogenic variant, also known as a mutation, means you have a version of a gene that does not work properly.
-This can cause an increased chance of developing specific types of cancer in your lifetime.
-As these risks are gene specific, we will discuss referral to appropriate doctors when your results are available. - 2.
-You do not have a pathogenic variant: - a.
-A pathogenic variant has previously been found in another family member (i.e. 'true negative'):

-If you do not have the pathogenic variant that has been identified in your family, then the associated family history does not increase your chance of developing specific cancers.
+- 1. You have a gene mutation (i.e. 'positive'): You have an increased chance of developing specific types of cancer in your lifetime.
+As these risks are gene specific, we will discuss referral to appropriate providers when your results are available. - 2.
+You do not have a gene mutation: - a.
+A gene mutation has previously been found in another family member (i.e. 'true negative'): If you do not have the gene mutation that has been identified in your family, then the associated family history does not increase your chance of developing specific cancers.
 You have a similar cancer risk as anyone else in the general population with a comparable personal medical history.
-In addition, you cannot pass the familial pathogenic variant on to your children. - b.
-A pathogenic variant has not been found in another family member (i.e. 'uninformative negative'):

-The test has provided little new information about your cancer risk.
-The possible interpretations of this result are: - you may still have a pathogenic variant in the gene being tested, but it was not detectable with the testing technology that was used, or - you may have a pathogenic variant in another gene that was not analyzed in this test, or - you may not have an inherited risk for cancer at all.
+In addition, you cannot pass the familial gene mutation on to your children. - b.
+A gene mutation(s) has not been found in another family member (i.e. 'uninformative negative'): The test has provided little new information about your cancer risk.
+The possible interpretations of this result are: - You may still have a mutation in the gene being tested, but it was not detectable with the testing technology that was used, or - You may have a gene mutation in another gene that was not analyzed in this test, or - You may not have an inherited risk for cancer at all.
 The cancer may have been caused by other risk factors. - 3.
-You have a variant of uncertain significance (VUS): The laboratory does not have enough information to determine whether this VUS is a benign (harmless) genetic variant or if it is associated with an increased risk of cancer.
-As more information becomes available some VUS are eventually reclassified, and research shows that if a VUS is reclassified, the odds are high that it will turn out to be benign.
+You have a gene change but its meaning is unclear (i.e. 'variant of uncertain/unknown significance'): Testing found a DNA change in the gene, but it is unknown if the change is associated with a greater risk of developing cancer.
+This change may be a normal variant in the gene and not associated with an increased risk of cancer.
+It is also possible that this change may be associated with an increased risk of cancer.

+CANCER CENTER